jsmoriss/screenshot-machine-shortcode/readme.txt

 * `device="phone"` and `dimension="480x800"` - mobile phone screenshot with size 480x800 pixels
 * `device="tablet"` and `dimension="800x1280"` - tablet screenshot with size 800x1280 pixels

-`{jpeg|png|gif}` is the image format to use (default is jpg).
+The format `{jpeg|png|gif}` is an image format to use for the screenshot (default is jpg).

-`{cache expiration}` is the number of days a screenshot should be used before a new one is created.
+The `{cache expiration}` is a number of days a screenshot should be used before a new one is created (default is 14).

-`{wait in ms}` is the number of milliseconds to wait before capturing the screenshot.
+The `{wait in ms}` is a number of milliseconds to wait before capturing the screenshot (default is 200).

-`{href title}` is the title text for the image alt and link title.
+The `{href title}` is a title text for the image alt and title attributes.

 The link `{yes|no}` value will determine if the image is linked to the web page URL or not.

-The `{link target}` default will open links in a new window/tab.
-An empty string, '_self', '_top', '_parent', and a framename are also valid.
+The target `{frame name}` default value opens the link in a new window/tab.
+An empty string, "_self", "_top", "_parent", and an HTML frame name are also valid values.

 The refresh `{yes|no}` value includes javascript to retry the image every second until it's available (for a maximum of 10 seconds).

-Example:
+Example shortcode:

 <pre>
 &#91;ssm key="abc123" url="https://surniaulula.com/extend/plugins/screenshot-machine-shortcode/" dimension="800x600"&#93;